Brian Bovell: 2000s – 2020s

+In 2003, Bovell joined the cast of The Bill as DC Rob Thatcher.
+He appeared in fifty-seven episodes until his character was killed off in December 2004.

-Bovell played the part of Carl Glenn in the TV film, McCready and Daughter.
+Bovell played the part of Carl Glenn in the television film, McCready and Daughter.

-Appearing in Thirteen Steps Down, Bovell quest starred as Tom Akwaa in two episodes that were aired in August 2012.
+Appearing in Thirteen Steps Down, Bovell guest starred as Tom Akwaa in two episodes that were aired in August 2012.

 Bovell played Corporal Marcus Blake in the 2014 play Kingston 14 that was directed by Clint Dyer.

 In 2015, Bovell played the part of Ray Wilton in Unforgotten.
 His role as the bereaved father, who along with his wife Beth cope with their loss by doing community work with troubled teens in their area.
-Along with Peter Egan, Tom Courtenay, Trevor Eve, Gemma Jones and Ruth Sheen, he was referred to by Hollywood Soapbox as one of the real who’s who of British TV and theater actors.
+Along with Peter Egan, Tom Courtenay, Trevor Eve, Gemma Jones and Ruth Sheen, he was referred to by Hollywood Soapbox as one of the real who’s who of British TV and theatre actors.

 From 2016, Bovell played the role of Bishop John Thornber on Coronation Street.
 Also starting in 2016, Bovell appeared in about 24 episodes as the football coach Mr. Hansard in the series, Jamie Johnson.

 Bovell had the recurring role of Solomon in the 2020s series Miss Scarlett.